Factbox: Presidential candidate Mitt Romney

 * Romney, a former venture capitalist, has centrist Republican proposals to cut corporate taxes, reduce federal regulations and cut spending.
 But he is seen by some as out of step with ordinary Americans.
 During one Republican debate Romney offered to bet $10,000 in a back-and-forth with Texas Governor Rick Perry.

 * Multimillionaire Romney has been a strong fundraiser - with more money than any of the other Republican candidates.
-If the primary contest becomes drawn out, his extensive funds could help him outlast someone like former House of Representatives Speaker Newt Gingrich, who has only raised a fraction of that raised by Romney.
+If the primary contest becomes drawn out, his extensive funds could help him outlast someone like former House of Representatives Speaker Newt Gingrich, who has raised much less.

 * Animal rights groups criticized Romney during the 2008 campaign for an incident in 1983 when he drove 12 hours to Canada from Boston on vacation with the family dog in a crate strapped to the roof of their car.